jeremy-cc/solarch-assoc/README.md

 2. SOA record holds
     1. server that supplied zone data
     2. administrator contact details
-3. A record translates a domain name to an ip address.
-This means you cannot route to a ELB via Route53 as ELBs do not have ipv4 or ipv6 addresses, just an amazon DNS entry.
-You need to use an A or AAAA ALIAS record to route to an ELB.
+3. An  A Record translates a domain name to an ip address.
+This means you cannot route to a ELB via Route53 A record as ELBs do not have ipv4 or ipv6 addresses, just an amazon DNS entry.
+You need to use an A or AAAA ALIAS record to route to an ELB's public DNS name.
 4. TTL - cache length of DNS entry on server or resolving client.
 Defaults in most places to 2 days.
 5. CNAME - can resolve one domain name to another.
 CNAME cannot map to the zone apex e.g google.com.
 CNAME could map www.google.com